Last Updated on October 31, 2023 by Karl Thompson

 Two well-known examples of Social Surveys in the United Kingdom include:

 Social Surveys are typically questionnaires designed to collect information from large numbers of people in standardised form.
-Surveys are prepared in advance of giving them to respondents, and so they have a ‘structure’ to them.
+Researchers prepare surveys in advance of giving them to respondents, and so they have a ‘structure’ to them.
 Most questionnaires will have a high degree of structure, and it is difficult to see how one could have an ‘unstructured questionnaire’.
 Because of this questionnaires tend to be a very formal means of collecting data, allowing the researcher little freedom to ‘follow her nose’ unlike other methods such as unstructured interviews or participant observation.

 Pre-coded, or closed question questionnaires are those in which the respondent has to choose from a limited range of responses.
-Two of the most common types of closed questionnaire are the simply yes/no questionnaire and the scaled questionnaire, where respondents are asked to either strongly agree, agree, disagree, or strongly disagree with a particular statement.
-This later form of scaling is known as a ‘Likert Scale’ (basically a strength of feeling scale).
+Two of the most common types of closed questionnaire are the simply yes/no questionnaire and the scaled questionnaire.
+These ask respondents to either strongly agree, agree, disagree, or strongly disagree with a particular statement.
+This later form of scaling is referred to as a ‘Likert Scale’ (basically a strength of feeling scale).

 One of the main problems of this type of questionnaire is the imposition problem, which refers to the risk that the research might be imposing their view, or framework on respondents rather than getting at what they really think about the issue.